1991 World Snooker Championship: Quarter-finals

 The quarter-finals were played as best-of-25-frames matches over three sessions on 30 April and 1 May.
 Defending champion Hendry lost to James 11–13, despite having led 11–9.
 Hendry, who had won seven titles since his world championship victory the previous year, remarked that "I am aware that many people will be relieved to have seen me beaten and the truth is that I was not the most popular champion ever but nor was Davis when he was winning everything."
 He became the latest player to fail to successfully defend his title at the Crucible, as all champions since the move to the venue in 1977 had in what has become known as the "Crucible curse".
 He later wrote that, "I was overconfident.
 Steve James was up against the defending champion and he played to win.
 So did I – my problem was that I thought I'd won before I'd even got to the table ...
 Simply, I was outplayed by a guy who raised his game specially."
 Hendry would not suffer another defeat at the Crucible until the 1997 final against Ken Doherty.

 White won 11 frames in a row to go from 0–1 behind to 11–1 in front of Wilkinson.
 In the 13th frame Wilkinson was on track for a maximum break but missed an attempt to the last red, so the break finished at 112.
 White wrapped up the win with a by compiling a 138 break in frame 16, the 100th century break in major tournaments during his ten-year professional career.
 From 9–7 ahead of Griffiths, Parrott won 13–10, and declared that he was "ready to take this tournament" helped by a "harder streak" in him than he had previously displayed.

 Davis heard from his wife in the early hours of 29 April that she was going into labour two weeks earlier than expected, and he took a taxi the 200 miles to the hospital in Essex where she was; their son was born at around 8:00pm.
 Davis was then driven back to Sheffield and started his match against Taylor in the afternoon session on 30 April.
 Taylor won the first two frames, but Davis led 5–3 by the end of the first session.
-From 8–7, he took the next five frames, which meant he reached the quarter-finals for the ninth consecutive year.
+From 7–7, Davis took the next six frames, which meant he reached the semi-finals for the ninth consecutive year.